-In Edinburgh, 80,700 students were enrolled in further or higher education in 2016, one of the UK's highest student concentrations.
+In Edinburgh, around 80,000 students were enrolled in further or higher education in 2017, one of the UK's highest student concentrations.
 Compared to other UK cities, Edinburgh has the highest proportion of non-UK students and the highest proportion of EU students.

-Approximately 55% of Edinburgh's working age population are educated to degree level or equivalent, while 93% of Edinburgh school leavers entered positive destinations (education or employment) in 2016.
+In 2017, 63.9% of Edinburgh's working age population were educated to degree level or above, while 92.3% of Edinburgh school leavers entered positive destinations in 2018.

 Edinburgh’s universities attract high-calibre students from around the world.
 They are reputed internationally for their research excellence in disciplines such as life sciences, medicine and informatics.

 There are four universities in and around the city; The University of Edinburgh; Edinburgh Napier University; Heriot-Watt University; and Queen Margaret University.
 There are over 60,000 students enrolled in Edinburgh’s universities, which collectively produce over 15,000 graduates each year.

 The city’s largest university, the University of Edinburgh, is regularly ranked one of the top higher education institutions in the world in prestigious indices such as the Times Higher Education World University Rankings and the Academic Ranking of World Universities.